Seneca-ICTOER/Intro2C/docs/F-Refinements/two-dimensional-arrays.md

 **Address of a Character**

-To refer to a character within a string, we follow the array identifier with two pairs of brackets, the first containing the index that identifies the string and the second containing the index that identifies the character within that string.
+To refer to a character within a string, we follow the array identifier with `two pairs of brackets`, the first containing the index that identifies the string and the second containing the index that identifies the character within that string.

-Example:
+**For Example:**

 ```c
 name[1][2]